Broker-Dealer Accounting Virtual Conference

 3:40 – 4:40 PM

 As digital assets, blockchain applications, and fintech innovations continue to evolve, broker-dealers face a complex mix of regulatory, operational, and compliance challenges.
-This session will explore the following:
+We will discuss the following:

-Current regulations and what to expect in the future
+• Current updates and what to expect in the future

 • Basis tracking and accounting, including impact of distributed ledger technology